logdyhq/logdy-core/README.md

 The above command will start Logdy in `demo` mode with 1 log message produced per second.
 You can read more about [demo mode](https://logdy.dev/docs/demo-mode).

+If you would like to develop with UI, check [readme for logdy-ui](https://github.com/logdyhq/logdy-ui) for instructions how to run both together during development.

 ## Building

 This repository uses static asset embedding during compilation.
 This way, the UI is served from a single binary.
 Before you build make sure you copy a compiled [UI](https://github.com/logdyhq/logdy-ui) (follow the instructions about building) in `assets` directory.